kshannon/subiculum-lit-analysis/README.md

 > **Note:** The simple API test (step 4) is a quick connectivity check using bash/curl, while integration tests validate the full Python ETL pipeline components.
 Run the API test first to ensure network connectivity, then run integration tests to validate the implementation.

----

 ## Project Data Schema

-The init-db task creates the subiculum_literature.db SQLite database and applies the full schema from schema.sql.
+The pixi `init-db` task creates the `subiculum_literature.db` SQLite database and applies the full schema from schema.sql.
 See Database Schema Design￼for table descriptions, normalization rationale, and query examples in the project Wiki.
 The schema includes tables for papers, authors, citations, MeSH terms, keywords, grants, and more.
+For more information on schema design, please see the github wiki entry.

 ## Search Strategy